Suzanne Alejandre, math teacher

 One of the founders of string theory

-Since 2008, videos of his ongoing series of courses on Modern Physics
+His ongoing series of videos on Modern Physics

 mathematician (b.
 1975)